arboriginal/PlayerRider/README.md

 ## Previous version

 I did this plugin in 2012, as an easter egg, players on the server I was got tons of fun with it *(we mainly used it on new guys who are not correct)*.
 So I've decided to extract this part, and shared it as an independent plugin on [Bukkit.org page](http://dev.bukkit.org/projects/playerrider).
-Then, I've stopped to play at Minecraft, and seen people grabbed the code and make their own "updated" versions *(with minor modifications like change the value of the API...)* without mention the origin, this had discouraged me to make new releases.

-## For now
-I've recently started a server with friends, so it gives me motivation to re-use Java and develop new plugins.
-I've ported this one because it was funny to play with and quick to upgrade.
-The new version contains (much) more options and a few funny features.

 ## TODO
 Because hitboxes have changed, the player ridden can see his rider's legs.
 I will work soon to improve this not to reduce the FOV.
 But the plugin is fully working except this visual effect.